Illustration: Sarah Grillo/Axios

 The latest: The Centers for Disease Control and Prevention will reportedly update its recommendations on masks again after studying whether they help to protect people from the virus.

-- Early on in this pandemic, when highly protective N95 masks were in short supply, public health officials in the U.S. said the public did not need to wear masks.
+- Early on in this pandemic, when highly protective N95 masks were in particularly short supply, public health officials in the U.S. said the public did not need to wear masks.

 - Their recommendation changed as it became clear that people without symptoms — or who aren't showing them yet — can spread the virus and that even basic cloth face coverings combined with social distance measures may slow transmission.